Skip to main content

 Delele (Bush Okra)

-Wild okra leaves used in traditional stews and relishes.
-Slimy texture when cooked, similar to regular okra, with earthy flavor.
+Wild okra leaves used in stews and relishes.
+They turn slippery when cooked, much like ordinary okra, with an earthy flavour.

 Maheu